Green-Avocado/CTF/ubcmaplectf2022/pwn/baby-pwintf/README.md

 *rating = input[0] % 11;
 ```

+## Solution

+This challenge contains the same format string vulnerability as "echowo".

 If we could change the value stored at `rating` to 0x1337, the program would print the flag.

 Let's look at a less common format specifier for `printf`: